Citronics/debos-lemon/README.md

 ## Flashing pre built images

-Go to releases, select one and download either debian-fp2.img.tar.gz or ubuntu-fp2.img.tar.gz
+Go to releases, select one and download either `sparse-debian-fp2.img` or `sparse-ubuntu-fp2.img` and flash it with fastboot as explained above.

 ## Connecting to your fp2 via usb